 - New members from the region should be encouraged to join the INSTC to make it more effective.

 - Important is the prioritization and identification of the projects (both reviving old routes and building missing links) which deserve more attention from the point of their utility in enhancing the trade and economic ties between the countries.

 - Member countries need to formulate long-term strategies both at the bilateral and regional levels to address the bottlenecks and to realize the future potential of the corridor.

 - Creation of high level working for groups on transport cooperation among the regional partners, setting up of independent joint study groups, and organizing annual meetings of the technical groups to follow the developments in a phased manner.

-A major challenge before the member countries is sustaining the momentum of progress which they have achieved in the last few years.
+A major challenge before the member countries is sustaining the momentum of progress that they have achieved in the last few years.